google/WebFundamentals/src/content/en/updates/2020/twa-android-browser-helper.md

 the changes required when migrating an existing project using `custom-tabs-client` to `android-browser-helper`.

+## Are we missing anything?

+android-browser-helper has the goal of simplifying the development of applications using Trusted Web Activities.
+The library will continue to evolve as TWAs get more features.

+If you are missing a feature in Trusted Web Activities, think of ways that android-browser-helper could make make the development work simpler, or have a question on how to use the library, make sure to pop by the [GitHub repository][1] and file an [issue][13].

 ## Feedback {: #feedback .hide-from-toc }

 {% include "web/_shared/helpful.html" %}